Vegetarian's Japan Guide

 A religious spot you have to visit when you are in Kusatsu Onsen is Kōsenji Temple (光泉寺).
-Even if you aren’t interested in visiting a temple, you can get a wide view of Kusatsu Onsen’s township from the temple’s gate atop the staircases behind the communal bathhouse, Shirahata no Yu (白旗の湯)!
+Even if you aren’t interested in visiting a temple, you can still get a wide view of Kusatsu Onsen’s township from the temple’s gate atop the staircases behind the communal bathhouse, Shirahata no Yu (白旗の湯)!

-In addition, together with Arima Onsen’s Onsenji in Kobe and Yamanaka Onsen’s Iōji in Ishikawa Prefecture, they are known as Japan’s Top Three Hot Spring Healing Buddha Temples (日本三大温泉薬師).
+Together with Arima Onsen’s Onsenji in Kobe and Yamanaka Onsen’s Iōji in Ishikawa Prefecture, they are known as Japan’s Top Three Hot Spring Healing Buddha Temples (日本三大温泉薬師).
 Also, Kōsenji was erected in 721 by Gyōki (行基), the highly-regarded monk in the Nara period who contributed greatly to Nara‘s Todaiji’s Great Buddha!

 Kōsenji Temple’s History

 When Gyōki established Kōsenji, it was named Yakushidō (薬師堂).
-The temple’s name was changed to Kōsenji when Minamoto no Yoritomo (源頼朝) bathed at Kusatsu Onsen in 1193.
+The temple’s name was then changed to Kōsenji when Minamoto no Yoritomo (源頼朝) bathed at Kusatsu Onsen in 1193.

 But the temple underwent a period of desolation.
-Fortunately, n 1200, there was a restructuring of Shirane Shrine (白根神社) ordered by the Yumoto clan (湯本氏), who governed Kusatsu Onsen.
+Fortunately, in 1200, there was a restructuring of Shirane Shrine (白根神社) ordered by the Yumoto clan (湯本氏), who governed Kusatsu Onsen.
 As a part of the reconstruction, Kōsenji was renovated and became the guardian temple of Shirane Shrine.

-Unfortunately, most of the splendid buildings of Kōsenji were burnt to ashes in the Edo period due to two fire hazards (once in 1710 and the other in 1756).
+Unfortunately, most of the splendid buildings of Kōsenji were burnt to ashes in the Edo period due to two fire incidents (once in 1710 and the other in 1756).
 So the current main worship hall Shakadō, restored in 1703, only has around 300 years of history.

 The Late Blooming Buddha at Kōsenji

-Since long ago, it has been said that the Gautama Buddha at Kōsenji’s Shakadō (釈迦堂) was made in the late 17th century by Kōkei (公慶上人), who contributed greatly to Todaiji’s reconstruction.
+Since long ago, it has been said that the Gautama Buddha at Kōsenji’s Shakadō (釈迦堂) was built in the late 17th century by Kōkei (公慶上人), who contributed greatly to Nara‘s Todaiji’s reconstruction.
 And the wood used to make the statue was curved from the Great Buddha when a space inside the statue was created.

 There is even a late-blooming amulet (遅咲きおみくじ) that you can purchase!